 - Our department, by providing opportunities, incentives and encouragement for life-long learning in our chosen discipline

-- Calvin College, by providing resources, expertise and opportunities for on-going learning about computing and information technology
+- Calvin University, by providing resources, expertise and opportunities for on-going learning about computing and information technology

 - The broader community of computing and information systems professionals, by training graduates who are equipped to research and solve the outstanding problems of computer science and information systems and their applications